Masarah/community_broker_score/README.md

   ```

 ## Example
-See Jupyter Notebook for an example
+A Jupyter Notebook is provided with an example in a repository.

 ## Testing
 Using pytest